Richard Weingardt: Personal life

 Richard Weingardt was born in Sterling, Colorado, in 1938.
 His parents were Caroline and Martin Weingardt.
 His father was a general contractor.
 He had three siblings: one brother and two sisters.
 The family visited the Royal Gorge Bridge on a family vacation.
 That visit solidified Weingardt's desire to become an engineer.

 He attended a Catholic school and graduated valedictorian.
 Weingardt started studying architectural engineering and changed his mind to study structural engineering.
-He earned his bachelors and masters from the University of Colorado.
+He earned his bachelors and master's from the University of Colorado.
 He majored in structural engineering.
 He was particularly interested in the work of Félix Candela.

 Weingardt was married to Evelyn S. Weingardt.
 He met her in high school.
 She was a cheerleader and he was a football player.
 She also worked as his business partner.
 He would father three children: two girls and a boy.
 He was a hobby painter, painting landscapes documenting the American West.

 He died in, Denver, Colorado, in 2013 from complications from cancer.
 He was buried at Mount Olivet Cemetery.